supakeen/supakeen.com-weblog-source/content/using-pythons-subprocess-module-safely.rst

    os.system("systemctl restart {}".format(sys.argv[1]))

-If we call our program as `python service.py nginx` the string that gets put into our `os.system`-call will be the string `systemctl restart nginx` and all is good in the world.
+If we call our program with `python service.py nginx` the string that gets put into our `os.system`-call will be the string `systemctl restart nginx` and all is good in the world.
 However, if someone calls our program as `python service.py 'nginx;cat /etc/passwd'` our executed command will become: